Cross-curricular school trips to the Opal Coast, France

 Nausicaá is the largest marine life centre in Europe with 1,600 species within 17 million litres of water!
 The centre promotes sustainability and marine management and is an educational and scientific visit suitable for cross-curricular groups.

-Maison du Marais
+Maison du Marais boat trip

 Outdoor Laser Tag